Browsing Tag

 Greetings!

-The second memory after the red ball is of the emergency room where I am watching 2 people work on a little girl that looks like me.
+The second memory after the red ball is of the emergency room where I am watching two people work on a little girl that looks like me.
 She is on a gurney.
 I am watching from the corner of the curtained off area.

 This is the gist of the story.
 Growing up, I never questioned it nor why my perspective changed from watching my hand reach for the ball to suddenly watching from a nearby corner of the curtained off ER room to then being in a crib.
 It wasn’t until I was an older kid that I realized the puzzlement of the perspective changes of the three memories – inside of myself, outside of myself, inside of myself.
 I then decided that the middle memory wasn’t of me but of another kid in the ER.
-I was satisfied with this solution until I became an adult & realized just how ridiculous this was.
+I was satisfied with this solution until I became an adult and realized just how ridiculous this was.
 What ER allows a 2 year old to wander around watching the goings on in other rooms?
 Where were my parents?
 They definitely weren’t standing there with me watching.
-This conundrum bothered me for years & years.
+This conundrum bothered me for years and years.
 It wasn’t until I read about OOBE’s (Out-Of-Body-Experiences) that I finally had an explanation.
 OOBE’s have been known to spontaneously happen due to shock, trauma, accidents, surgeries, etc.

 Love in the Light of God, Dawn